Spark22Labs/Spark22-Advanced-Workspace-Automation-Lab/README.md

 ```
   - **Note:** Set status to 'true' in order to enable, and to 'false' in order to disable.

-  6. Have your code execute the **setAutoFuel** function by performing the following two steps:
+  6. Have your code execute the **setAutoFuel** function by performing the following steps:
   - Comment out the execution of the prior functions you've called in the above steps by adding // (two forward slashes) in the beginning of the row
   - Add the below line of code to your file where you place in the vaultAccountId parameter, the ID of one of the end-client deposit vault account IDs as the argument and for the status boolean parameter, replace with either true or false argument based on the value you wish to test.
 By default the status of AutoFuel is set to false.
 ```